Blog

 Note: The details here are general estimates and can vary depending on features, brand, durability, and where you're located.
 Research and check with trusted sources or professionals before buying.

-Setting prices isn’t just about covering your costs, it’s about finding the right balance between making money and keeping your customers happy.
+Setting prices isn't just about covering your costs—it's about finding the right balance between making money and keeping your customers happy.

 Take location, for example.
-If you’re in a busy area like a city, event hotspot, or construction zone, you can charge more because people need your service and will pay for it.
-But if you’re in a rural area, you might have to charge less.
-Just keep in mind that longer travel distances in these areas can cut into your profits.
+If you're in a busy area like a city, event hotspot, or construction zone, you can charge more because people need your service and will pay for it.
+But if you're in a rural area, you might have to charge less.

 The type of rental also changes what you can charge.
 Event planners want higher-end units with features like handwashing stations, and these can make you more money since you can charge higher daily rates.
+Meanwhile, construction companies usually go for basic models that they can use for a long time.
+These might not make as much per day, but they give you a steady income.

 Extras can boost your profits too!
 Add-ons like handwashing stations, extra cleanings, or deodorizers are an easy way to bring in more money.
-People love these little upgrades, and they can make a big difference to your profits over time.

 Step 3: Setting Up and Running Efficient Operations

-Worker prepping delivery truck for porta potty rental operations
+Securing a cargo truck for porta potty rental operations

-Once you’ve figured out the financials, it’s time to focus on running your business operations.
+Once you've figured out the financials, it's time to focus on running your business operations.
 Keep things clean and well-maintained.
 Stick to a regular cleaning schedule to keep your reputation strong.
+Make sure your team has the right cleaning gear and training to get the job done right.

 Logistics is another big piece of the puzzle.
 Fewer delays mean happy customers and less money wasted on fuel.
 And when business is slow, store your stuff properly so it stays clean and in good shape.